rizac/eGSIM/MAINTENANCE.md

 ## Install for development

-Follow installation on github workflow, remember to add -e editable in the last command: `pip install -e ...`
+Follow installation on GitHub workflow, remember to add -e editable in the last command: `pip install -e ...`

 ## Run tests (smtk lib only)